nlpsandbox/location-annotator-example/README.md

 npx @openapitools/openapi-generator-cli list
 ```

-Generate the physical address annotator stub from an empty GitHub repository
+Generate the location annotator stub from an empty GitHub repository
 (here in Python-Flask):

 ```console